openflighthpc/flight-landing-page/README.md

 ## Configuration

 By default, Flight landing page installs a generic landing page suitable for any openflightHPC environment.
-This default content is automatically updated when openflightHPC web apps such as [`flight-console-webapp`](https://github.com/openflighthpc/flight-console-webapp) or [`flight-desktop-webapp`](https://github.com/openflighthpc/flight-desktop-webapp) are installed.
+The default content is automatically updated when openflightHPC web apps such as [`flight-console-webapp`](https://github.com/openflighthpc/flight-console-webapp) or [`flight-desktop-webapp`](https://github.com/openflighthpc/flight-desktop-webapp) are installed.

-If more advanced configuration is required this can be accomplished by overriding any of default content or layout files.
+If more configuration is required this can be accomplished by overriding any of the default content or layout files.
 The default content files are found in `www/default/content/` and the default layout files found in `www/default/layouts/`.
 They can be overridden by creating an identically named file in `www/overridden/content/` or `www/overridden/layouts/` respectively.